Gridmarkets/gm-blender-addon/README.md

 output to the `./dist` directory by default or you can use the `-d` argument to pass a custom path.
 For example `python .\setup.py bzip -d ./custom_path/zip_name`.

-### Installing a Zipped Add-on
+### Installing the Zipped Add-on
-You can then import the build .zip file into Blender by going `edit -> preferences -> Add-ons -> install`.
-Active the add-on by searching `gridmarkets blender addon` and ticking it's checkbox.
+You can then import the buildt .zip file into Blender by going `edit -> preferences -> Add-ons -> install`.
+Activate the add-on by searching `gridmarkets blender addon` and ticking it's checkbox.

 ![gif showing how to install add-ons inside Blender](static/blender_addon_install_walkthrough.gif)